tanya-sonker/cupcake-shop/README.md

 # KupcakeShop
-KupcakeShop is an e-commerce website about a dummy cupcake shop.

-KupcakeShop would be used as a microservices demo web application.
+KupcakeShop is an e-commerce website about a dummy cupcake shop that will be used as a microservices demo web application.

-KupcakeShop is modeled after Weaveworks' SockShop.
+KupcakeShop is modeled after Weaveworks' [Sock Shop](https://microservices-demo.github.io/).

 # Built With
 ## Programming Languages